Ajitesh-Gupta/Employee-Task-System/README.md

 - `GET /api/dashboard/stats` — Get overall statistics
 - `GET /api/tasks/overdue` — Get overdue tasks

-## ❓ Troubleshooting
-- If the database fails to start, ensure Docker is running and ports are available.
-- For build errors, check Java and Maven versions.

 ## 📄 License
 This project is licensed under the MIT License.